SixteenThousand/Twist/README.md

-### Notice

-This script has now been moved into the Shore repo (<https://github.com/SixteenThousand/Shore>).
-Any further updates on its development will be done there.
-As of now (September 2024) this repo should be considered dead.

-## Twist
+# Twist

-This is just a very basic wrapper around cURL that lets you make HTTP requests and have the output be printed in a relatively nice way, with syntax highlighting & automatic indentation of JSON output.
+This is a little wrapper around [curl](https://curl.se/) I wrote in one evening that lets you make HTTP requests and have the output be printed in a relatively nice way, with syntax highlighting & automatic indentation of JSON output.

+Since writing it, I've learned to just use curl; it's fine, I just wanted it to be simpler when I first started using it.
+This repository is not maintained any more, but is left public for anyone who might be interested.

-### Usage
+## Usage
 ```
 twist [OPTIONS] [HTTP_METHOD] [URL] [[-s | --send] REQUEST_BODY_FILE]